LucianDraws/morce/README.md

 gcc -o morse morse.c
 ./morse.c
 ```
-input: `The scenery outside was awfully different from the one I'm used to see back in the city`
+`The scenery outside was awfully different from the one I'm used to see back in the city`

 ### Output: